 Turn off unnecessary devices at night

-Use the Energy Socket with a timer task to turn off appliances at night that don't need to be left on while you sleep.
+Use the Energy Socket with a timer task to turn off appliances at night that do not need to be left on while you sleep.

 Charge your e-Bike on solar power and make sure it's ready on specific days.

 Enable solar task for the socket on the E-bike.
-And set timer for the nights before you want to use the bike to make sure its full when you need it.
+And set a timer for the nights before you want to use the bike to make sure its fully charged when you need it.
 This way you can prioritise solar charging for your bike and make sure its full when you need it.

 Increase e-Bike battery lifetime